greymatter-io/helm-charts/observables/README.md

 ## Removing Observables

-The make file has the ability to remove the observables deployment as a whole or individual pieces.
+The makefile has the ability to remove the observables deployment as a whole or individual pieces.

 From the root directory of the helm-charts, run `make remove-observables OBSERVABLES_NAMESPACE=`.